tawsbob/postgrest.js/README.md

 ## Philosophy

-Most backend frameworks force you to scatter your truth across migrations, ORM models, Zod schemas, route handlers, and access control lists.
-SchemaForge inverts that: **your schema definition is the source of truth** for everything — the database, the REST API, and the runtime validations.
+Most backend frameworks force you to scatter your truth across migrations, ORM models, Zod schemas, route handlers, and access control lists. postgrest.js inverts that: **your schema definition is the source of truth** for everything — the database, the REST API, and the runtime validations.

 - **One file.** Schema, relations, triggers, indexes, and ACL in a single `.schema` file.
 - **Zero ORM.** We generate raw PostgreSQL and parameterized queries.
 No hidden query builders, no N+1 surprises.